Dinesh1599/obsidian-Data-Engineer-Path/Data warehouse/Snowflake/Snowflake Architecture.md

-Unlike [[Traditional Architecture]], snowflake has a combination of the best of both shared disk and shared nothing architecture
+Unlike [[Traditional Architecture]], snowflake has a combination of the best of both shared disk and shared nothing architecture called multi-clustered Shared Data